 1. What should I expect during my first visit to a Craniosacral Therapist?

-A short history will be taken including what brings you to the session.
+A short history will be taken including what brings you to the session, if you haven’t already filled in my online or emailed form.
 You will lie fully clothed on the treatment table and I will most likely start by holding your feet.
 Your system will guide me as to where I need to treat, either staying at the feet, or moving to different parts of your body that require reintegration or support.
 This is a client-led modality.

 Depending on your awareness of your own body, there may be talking throughout, or you may lie in relative silence.
 You are always welcome to talk, or ask questions and move throughout the session to be as comfortable as possible.